-A continuing contract shall be issued by the School Board to any member of the instructional and administrative staff who meets the requirements of Board Policy 5.1.5B as prescribed by Section 231.36, subsections 3(a) and 7(a), Florida Statutes).
+A continuing contract shall be issued by

+the School Board to any member of the instructional and administrative staff who meets the requirements of Board Policy 5.1.5B as prescribed by Section 231.36, subsections 3(a) and 7(a), Florida Statutes.

-E. Personnel Employed Beyond Ten Months
+- E. Personnel Employed Beyond Ten Months

-In order to be eligible for summer employment, instructional personnel shall have been employed by the School Board in the preceding regular ten (10) month term.
+In order to be eligible for summer,

+instructional personnel shall have been

+employed by the School Board in the preceding regular ten (10) month term.

+- Instructional personnel employed for summer programs shall be paid in accordance with a salary schedule adopted by the Board annually prior to the beginning of summer school.
+When the summer school rate of pay is based on an experience factor, then the experience pay shall be based on the immediately preceding year's experience level.

-F. Year's Service
+G. Year's Service

 The minimum time which may be recognized as a year of service shall be full-time actual service, excluding all types of leave except paid sick leave and approved sabbatical leave, for a total of more than half the number of days required for the normal contractual period of service which is 196 days or longer, and provided that any leave taken shall have been authorized.
-(Section 228.041, subsection (21), F.S.)

-G. Accumulated Sick Leave
+H. Accumulated Sick Leave

-Instructional personnel eligible to retire, as provided in the laws of the State of Florida, shall be entitled to fifty percent (50%) of their accumulated sick leave (not to exceed 120 days), based upon the highest rank of their certificate at the time of retirement.
-The amount per day will be based upon the current rate of pay for the rank the employee held prior to retirement.
+Instructional and administrative personnel eligible to retire, as provided in the laws of the State of Florida, shall be entitled to fifty per cent (50%) of their accumulated sick leave (not to exceed 120 days), based upon the highest rank of their certificate at the time of retirement.
+The amount per day shall be based upon the current rate of pay for the rank the employee held prior to retirement.